Boost Your Immune System to Fight Acne

 What Can You Do to Calm Your Immune System?

 The most important thing anyone with acne can do to keep their immune system from destroying their skin is to treat their skin gently.
 The fewer irritant chemicals are applied to the skin, the less it is stressed, and the less skin tissue is destroyed by inflammation.

 The second most important thing anyone can do to keep their immune system from destroying their skin is avoiding stress.
-Stress at the whole-body level and stress in the skin itself both increase susceptibility to inflammation.
+Stress at the whole-body level and stress in the skin itself both increase susceptibility to inflammation9.
 You can reduce stress at the whole-body level by avoiding emotional drama, getting enough sleep, and minimizing your consumption of caffeine.
 You can reduce stress at the skin level by avoiding heat treatments, ice treatments, sudden changes of temperature on your skin, and by never putting anything on your skin that makes it tingle.
 Tingly sensations are not a sign your skin is being cleansed.
 Tingly sensations are always a sign that your immune system is killing skin cells that have been damaged by chemicals.

 You can also treat your skin with substances that “calm” the skin, such as certain natural spring waters that are rich in magnesium and selenium.
 And you can make sure you cleanse any irritating substances off your skin at least once a day as part of a program of comprehensive acne care.

 - Tanghetti EA.
 The role of inflammation in the pathology of acne.
 J Clin Aesthet Dermatol.
 2013 Sep;6(9):27-35

 - 2 O’Neill AM, Gallo RL.
 Host-microbiome interactions and recent progress into understanding the biology of acne vulgaris.
 Microbiome.
 2018 Oct 2;6(1):177